bebka16/snailnote/README.md

 Snail Note is designed for those who value speed and dislike cluttered interfaces.
 The editor does not attempt to be a full-fledged development environment, yet it provides everything necessary for a smooth coding experience across various programming languages.

-    Syntax highlighting for a wide range of programming languages Community-driven extensions and themes marketplace
+— Syntax highlighting for a wide range of programming languages — Community-driven extensions and themes marketplace
-    Tabbed interface and split-view capabilities
+— Tabbed interface and split-view capabilities
-    HTML preview functionality
+— HTML preview functionality
-    Convenient file explorer for large projects
+— Convenient file explorer for large projects
-    Auto-save and session recovery
+— Auto-save and session recovery

+<a href="https://bebka16.github.io/note.html">Offical page of the Snail Note at my website</a>